LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

     RecyclerView.Adapter<RecyclerView.ViewHolder>() {

 ```
-The item list with two accessory functions to get the unmber of items and their type:
+The item list with two accessory functions to get the number of items and their type:

 ```kotlin